Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

-Let $M$ be in $\PSh_{\bC}(X)$.
-We must show that $L^{U}M$ is a $U$-sheaf.
-Since the covering family by $U$-bounded subsets refines every other $U$-covering family it suffices to check the sheaf condition for the sieves associated to this family.
-Thus let $Y$ be in $\cP_{X}$.
-The sieve associated to the covering family of all $U$-bounded subsets is the slice category $ (\cP^{U\bd}_{X})_{/Y}$ (\cref{wrgwr2twrgwergw}).
-We must show that is an equivalence\footnote{In order to shorten the notation we denote the objects of $(\cP^{U\bd}_{X})_{/Y}$ by $B$ instead of $B\to Y$.}.
-Using the pointwise formula for the right Kan extension in order to express $L^{U}M$ this morphism is equivalent to the morphism
+{Let $M \colon \cP_{X}^{U\bd,\op} \to \bC$ be a functor.
+We must show that $i_*M$ is a $U$-sheaf.
+The pointwise formula for Kan extensions implies $i_*M(\emptyset) \simeq 0$, so we only need to consider the evaluation of $i_*M$ on non-empty subsets of $X$.} Since the covering family by $U$-bounded subsets refines every other $U$-covering family, it suffices to check the sheaf condition for the sieves associated to this family.
+Thus let $Y$ be {a non-empty subset of $X$.} The sieve associated to the covering family of all $U$-bounded subsets is the slice category $(\cP^{U\bd}_{X})_{/Y}$ (\cref{wrgwr2twrgwergw}).
+We must show that

-We now observe that for $B$ in $(\cP^{U\bd}_{X})_{/Y}$ the final object of $(\cP^{U\bd}_{X})_{/B}$ is $B$.
-Consequently, we can replace the inner limit in the target of \eqref{sheaf-check} by the evaluation at $B$, and then \eqref{sheaf-check} becomes the identity.
-This shows that the morphism \eqref{sheaf-desire} is an equivalence.
+is an equivalence\footnote{In order to shorten the notation we denote the objects of $(\cP^{U\bd}_{X})_{/Y}$ by $B$ instead of $B\to Y$.}.
+Since $\cP^{U\bd}_X$ is a full subcategory of $\cP_X$, we have $(i_*M)(B) \simeq M(B)$ for every non-empty $U$-bounded subset $B$ of $X$.
+So the pointwise formula for the right Kan extension shows that the morphism \eqref{sheaf-desire} is an equivalence.

 We now consider a $U$-sheaf $M$ and show that $M\to L^{U}M$ is an equivalence.
-Indeed, the evaluation of this morphism at $Y$ in $\cP_{X}$ is equivalent to
+Indeed, the evaluation of this morphism at {a non-empty subset $Y$ of $X$} is equivalent to

 which is an equivalence by the sheaf condition.

 Since the functors $i^{*}$ and $i_{*}$ preserve small limits, so does $L^{U}$. \end{proof}